alinen/open-body-fit/README.md

 * `demo/images` - frames of input video for checking the fit (30 fps)
 * `demo/036CR1-3d.csv` - extracted poses from video (csv file)

+Keyboard controls:

+* Press '3' to switch from 3D and 2D views
+* Press SPACE to play/pause the animation
+* Press 'M' to toggle the physics visualization (yellow cubes)
+* Press 'S' to toggle the skeleton (blue)
+* Press 'P' to toggle the points (black spheres)
+* Press 'H' to center the view on the head
+* Press 'W' to center the view on the wrist

+Camera controls (3D view):

+* Left mouse button rotates the camera
+* Middle mouse button zooms in and out
+* Right mouse button pans the camera

 ## Build from source

 You will need [cmake](https://cmake.org) and C++ development tools installed to